HARI-NITISH/Survify/README.md

 * Register and log in
 * View available surveys
 * Submit answers to surveys (one option per question)
-* Earn points for each completed survey (feature coming soon)

 ### Business

 * Register and log in
 * Create, update, and delete surveys
 * View survey response reports with aggregated one-hot encoded results
-* Manage survey lifecycle and monitor performance

 ### Admin